 For that reason, it seems it would be a good practice to write yourself a check from your business account, or use ACH transfer from your business account to your personal account to pay yourself.
 Whichever method you choose, keep good records in case the SBA later audits your loan.

 According to the SBA, you must maintain records including “Documentation verifying the eligible cash compensation and non-cash benefit payments from the Covered Period consisting of each of the following:

 - Bank account statements or third-party payroll service provider reports documenting the amount of cash compensation paid to employees.

 - Tax forms (or equivalent third-party payroll service provider reports) for the periods that overlap with the Covered Period).”

 Do I have to subtract an EIDL advance?

-If you’ve already applied for forgiveness for a previous PPP loan or are looking at older versions of forgiveness applications (or articles based on the previous ones) you’ll see a reference to the fact that you must subtract your EIDL advance (grant) from your forgiveness amount.
+No. If you’ve already applied for forgiveness for a previous PPP loan or are looking at older versions of forgiveness applications (or articles based on the previous ones) you’ll see a reference to the fact that you must subtract your EIDL advance (grant) from your forgiveness amount.
 The Economic Aid Act eliminated that requirement retroactively so you won’t need to do that anymore.